morbidlizard/tstreams-transaction-server/README.md

 ### Java

 In addition to the properties file you should provide two dependencies through adding jars of 'slf4j-api-1.7.21' and 'slf4j-simple-1.7.21' to a classpath, to launch TTS.
-That is use the following command:
+That is run the following command:

 ```bash
 java -Dconfig=<path_to_config>/config.properties -cp <path_to_TTS_jar>/tstreams-transaction-server-<version>.jar:<path_to_slf4j_api_jar>/slf4j-api-1.7.21.jar:<path_to_slf4j_impl_jar>/slf4j-simple-1.7.21.jar com.bwsw.tstreamstransactionserver.ServerLauncher